 In case you are looking for examples:

-- Here’s an appearance I made on Bruno’s Court – the podcast of the Brown University Law Review.
+→ Bruno’s Court, the podcast of the Brown University Law Review

-- You can check out the many videos on my YouTube channel if you’d like to hear my voice in a solo setting.
+You can also check out the videos on my YouTube channel if you’d like to hear my voice in a solo setting.

 You can contact me, Boston immigration attorney Giselle M. Rodriguez, and I would be glad to contribute to your coverage or piece, whether it is in English or in Spanish.
 You can email me at giselle@gmrodriguezlaw.com or call 617-410-3762.
 You can also connect with me on social media (links below).